Wasserwecken/masterthesis/readme.md

 can produce smooth, high quality motion sequences without any manual pre-processing of the training data.

+- Idea: Multiple systems to disambigius and stabelize inputs and animations
+- System has 3 stages / networks
+    - Process the input for disambiguation
+    - Convert high level params to low level
+    - Generating motion with an Auto-Encorder
+- Input
+    - Joint positions
+    - Root-bone is origin
+    - Forward direction
+    - Movement velocity
+    - Rotational velocity
+    - Foot contacts

 ## Phase-Functioned Neural Networks for Character Control
 > We present a real-time character control mechanism using a novel neural network architecture called a Phase-Functioned Neural Network.
 In this